davebenson/doom4-walkthrough/README.md

 Watch the holographic replay.

-Before going ahead, go right through a newly green-lit door; turn left into a yellow-gold-lit narrow opening to Secret #???, Rune Challenge "Intimacy is Best"
+Before going ahead, go right through a newly green-lit door; turn left into a yellow-gold-lit narrow opening to SECREt 8.???, Rune Challenge "Intimacy is Best"

 ## Mission 8: Gore Nest 2
 Now, charge forward into a battle designed to showcase the BFG (and you may as well use it, since you can only store 3 charges.